fluffos/fluffos/docs/efun/calls/call_out.md

     (750 milliseconds), thereby affording more precision over timing when calling out.

-    A <delay> of 0 (or 0.0), will perform <fun> on the next game tick, a distance of time defined in the runtime config.
+    A <delay> of 0 (or 0.0), will perform <fun> on the same gametick in which it was called after all previous call_outs have been executed.
+The number of call_outs(0)s which may be executed on the same gametick may be configured via the "call_out(0) nest level" property in the runtime config.

     Please note that you can't rely on write() or say() in <fun> since this_player() is set to 0.
 Use tell_object() instead.

-    The define THIS_PLAYER_IN_CALL_OUT exists to remedy the above problem.
+    The runtime config value "this_player in call_out" exists to remedy the above problem.

-    The return value is an integer representing the game tick number of the scheduled call to <fun> in the driver.
-This may not necessarily be useful in the mudlib as the gametick counter in the driver wraps after 4,294,967,295.
+    The return value is an integer representing the handle of the call_out which may be used as an argument to remove_call_out().

 ### SEE ALSO